cslev/doh_docker/README.md

 `END` - The rank of the **last** website to finish the browsing at (according to Alexa's `top-1m.csv` file in the source).
 Default is set to `5,000`.

 `BATCH` - The desired batch size in one iteration.
-Default is set to `500`, which means that for every 500 website-visits, we will have a separate PCAP file (TBH, at the end they will be CSV files) for managability reasons (still not too big and can be analyzed in reasonable time).
+Default is set to `500`, which means that for every 500 website-visits, we will have a separate PCAP file for managability reasons (still not too big and can be analyzed in reasonable time).
+Although, at the end, they will be CSV files.
 We do not recommend to change this value unless you know what you are doing.

-`META` - Any desired metadata for the measurements (as one *string* without whitespaces or within quotes) that will be used in the final archive's name for easier identification.
+`META` - Any desired metadata for the measurements (as one *string* without whitespaces or within quotes) that will be used in the final archive's name, again,  for easier identification.
 For instance, using `usa_texas` as a META, the final archive will be `doh_data_<USED_RESOLVER>_usa_texas.tar.gz`

 `INTF` - Although, in most of the cases containers have one interface connected to the internet (`eth0`), if for some reason your is different, you can specify that as the last argument.
 Default is set to `eth0`.

 `WEBPAGE_TIMEOUT` - Most of the cases, the default 16 seconds should be enough, however, for certain resolvers and environments, one might either increase or decrease it.
-This variable supposed to set this.
+This variable is used to set this.

 `ARCHIVE_PATH` - By default, the script will store the archive in `/doh_project/archives/`.
 However, after the measurement is done, the container stops, and in order to copy the archive from the container, we need to start it again, and then stop it unless fully removed.
 By adding a `volume` to the container and setting the `ARCHIVE_PATH` as well, which points to the same volume, we can avoid the previous issue.

-You don't have to change any of the values here, and we only recommend to *play* with the first argument only!
-The rest can always remain the same and the *order* is **important**, so if you want to use `META` then define (even the default values again for) all others before it!
+You don't have to change any of the values above, and we only recommend to *play* with the first argument (`RESOLVER`) only!
+The rest can always remain the same and the *order* is **important**, so if you want to define `META` then you also have to define (even the default values again for) all others before it, i.e., `BATCH, END, START, RESOLVER`!

 Example for running our container with `Google`'s DoH resolver for the first `10,000` websites (`START=1`, `END=10000`), with a timeout if `25` seconds, connected via an interface called `enp3s0f0`, with the default `BATCH` size of 200, using *usa_texas* as `META`, and setting the final `ARCHIVE_PATH` to `/doh_docker/archives`:
 ```